 Mark Hedges, Editor

 Mark, Editor, grew up in the Cotswolds near Chipping Norton, in a house now owned by Jeremy Clarkson.
 After graduating from Durham, Mark worked as a gold prospector and at the leading bloodstock auction house Tattersalls, where he started the concept of the breeze-up sale.
-He now lives in Hampshire with his wife, who runs an award-winning cheese business (handy as Mark admits to particularly enjoying food that has been prepared by someone else), their three children and two terriers.
+He now lives in Hampshire and has three grown-up children.

 Rosie joined Country Life in July 2014 after graduating from Oxford Brookes and a stint at the Sladmore Gallery, working on their stand at Masterpiece 2014.
 She grew up at her family’s prep school, Woodcote House School in Surrey.
 Rosie is known in the office for her interesting array of trousers, particularly one pair featuring zips.